Need help now? Call 403-815-3040 or book your consultation.

 Enamel Wear and Exposure

-Your enamel acts as a protective layer for your teeth.
-When it wears down—due to acidic foods, aggressive brushing, or aging—it exposes the inner layer (dentin), leading to dental sensitivity to cold.
+Your enamel protects your teeth.
+When it wears down—due to acidic foods, aggressive brushing, or aging—it exposes dentin, leading to dental sensitivity to cold.

 Gum Recession

-Receding gums expose the roots of your teeth, which are more sensitive than enamel-covered surfaces.
+Receding gums expose tooth roots, which are more sensitive.
 This is a common cause of teeth sensitive to cold in adults.

 Cavities or Tooth Decay

-Tooth decay creates openings that allow cold stimuli to reach the nerve, causing discomfort or pain.
+Decay creates openings that allow cold stimuli to reach the nerve.
+Learn how dental fillings restore and protect affected teeth.

 Teeth Sensitive to Cold – Symptoms You Shouldn’t Ignore